 I love a meal that can stretch your dollar and no one’s the wiser.
 You know that look on your husband’s face when he can tell the dinner you made was a last ditch effort to scrounge something from the cupboards without having to go grocery shopping?
-I hate that look.
+Poor hubby.
+He never complains about it, but his secret disappointment kills me!

 You might think me a fool, but I often bake my sweet potatoes while I run to the store.
 A 350º oven buys me at least an hour, and depending on the size of your potatoes, quite possibly longer.
 Multi-tasking makes me feel so accomplished.
 The crock-pot is another great way to bake them.